 The Dana-Farber Cancer Institute (DFCI) offers a 1-year post graduate residency program focuses on advance training in medication-use safety, drug policy, and quality assessment.
 The program provides various opportunities designed to develop the resident’s skill in formulary management, policy development, leadership, medication safety principles, and quality improvement.

-By actively participating in medication error, pharmacy intervention, and adverse drug event reporting processes, the PGY2 Medication-Use Safety Pharmacy Resident will gain experience in medication safety assessment as well as quality and process improvement.
+By actively participating in medication error, pharmacy, and adverse drug event reporting processes, the PGY2 Medication-Use Safety Pharmacy Resident will gain experience in medication safety assessment as well as quality and process improvement.
 The resident will participate in several medication safety-related activities, such as root cause analyses, system assessments, and quality/process improvement projects.
-The resident will also lead the interdisciplinary pharmacy intervention subcommittee, serve as a member of the ambulatory event committee, pharmacy and therapeutics committee and will partake in various clinical informatics workgroups.
+The resident will also lead the interdisciplinary pharmacy intervention subcommittee, serve as a member of the ambulatory event committee, pharmacy and therapeutics committee, and will partake in various clinical informatics workgroups.
 Other activities may include conducting pharmacy safety rounds, policy and guideline development, and workflow development and implementation.
-All this while, promoting a culture of safety within the department and across the institute.
-The resident will foster these skills in the outpatient, inpatient, adult and pediatric settings.
+All the while, promoting a culture of safety within the department and across the institute.
+The resident will foster these skills in the outpatient, inpatient, adult, pediatric and investigational drug service settings.

 The mission of the Dana-Farber Cancer Institute Pharmacy Department is to provide expert pharmaceutical care to our patients as an integral member of the health care team.
 The Pharmacy Department also provides clinical and technical training to pharmacy students and pharmacy residents.